sensible-hq/sensible-docs/readme-sync/v0/api/batch-api.md

 hidden: true
 ---

 You can use batch extraction endpoints to associate a set of documents to a batch ID and batch description.
-For example, if you want to group a set of extractions from an uploaded folder so that you can combine them into one Excel sheet, you can group them by a batch ID.
+For example, if you want to combine the extractions from one uploaded documents folder into a single Excel file, you can use a batch ID to track which extractions to combine.

 ##  Overview